 Finally, training should be fun!

 Training and socialization are among the Boston Terrier Care pillars for a healthy and happy dog.
-That’s why it’s important to start training your Boston as soon as possible, regardless of him being a puppy or an adult dog.
+That’s why it’s important to start training your Boston as soon as possible, whether he is a puppy or an adult dog.